Nigeria's Buhari tells cabinet ministers planning election runs to resign | Politics

 Nigeria's Buhari tells cabinet ministers planning election runs to resign

-Nigerians will vote early next year for a new president, state governors, senators and members of the House of Representatives.
+Nigerians will go to the polls early next year to choose a new president, state governors, senators and members of the House of Representatives.
 "Mr President has directed all members of the federal executive council who are contesting elective offices must resign on or before May 16.
-Subsequently, it may affect other government appointees in due course," Lai Muhammad told reporters after a weekly cabinet meeting.
+Subsequently, it may affect other government appointees in due course," Lai Mohammed told reporters after a weekly cabinet meeting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)